123456789_123456789_123456789_123456789_123456789_

 select

-The select method lets you override the SQL SELECT clause that is used to retrieve data about the associated object.
+The select method lets you override the SQL SELECT clause used to retrieve data about the associated object.
 By default, Rails retrieves all columns.

 end